Monday, 6 January 2025

 2021 is wrapping up!
 Here's what would have gone into a Christmas letter had I any time to write one and get it in the mail this year.

-The boys have been in school now for 4 months.
+The boys have been in their new school now for 4 months.
 A is 8 1/2 and in third grade now.
-He is enrolled in a wilderness education program and an enriched math program.
+He is enrolled in a wilderness education program and an enriched math program and now that he's outside the Waldorf curriculum is catching up on lost time on everything.
 C just turned 6 and is reading everything he can get his hands on, and is eager to start skateboarding lessons in January.
 Both are in piano but they both are more interested in how the piano works and the music theory than actually playing music (who are these humans?)

 My work drastically changed this fall as I rebranded my solo self-named operation to TreeHouse and began to be known as a design group.
 We got really busy in October and are tapering off nicely heading into the holidays.
 Lots of branding work as well as some projects for me with returning clients and local government.
 I was featured in a book about women in leadership, which was deeply flattering and quite unexpected.